 Join a diverse and vibrant community of activists working to end gender-based violence by becoming a Domestic Violence Advocate at New Beginnings.

-At New Beginnings we offer a variety of supportive services to individuals and families who are building new lives free of abuse.
+In New Beginnings’ Community Advocacy Program, we offer a variety of supportive services to individuals and families who are building new lives free of abuse.
 We take pride in offering services that focus on healing and empowerment, recognizing how trauma and its aftermath can affect each individual differently.

-• Incorporates trauma informed best practices into support of survivors.
+• Incorporates trauma informed best practices into supportive services and advocacy work with survivors.

-• Coordinates interpreter or ASL services for non-English speaking for Deaf or Hard of Hearing callers.
+• Coordinates interpreter or ASL services for non-English speaking or deaf/hard of hearing participants.

 • Enters consistently complete, accurate and appropriate participant and service data into the agency database.

-• Responds to meet data needs identified by the Program Manager or data staff.
+• Responds to meet data needs identified by the Program Director or data staff.

-• Documents trainings and self-study to ensure compliance with Washington Administrative Code training requirements for domestic violence advocates.
+• Attends and documents trainings to ensure compliance with Washington Administrative Code training requirements for domestic violence advocates.

 • Commitment to the mission of New Beginnings and to the needs to domestic violence survivors.